codekookiz/codekookiz/README.md

 ## 🚀 About Me

-- Interested in **AI applications, backend engineering, data analysis, and platform development**
+- Interested in **AI applications, machine learning, backend engineering, data analysis, and platform development**
 - Experienced in building services from **data processing and model development to API and client implementation**
 - Led multiple team projects involving **AI, backend, web, mobile, and database integration**
 - Focused on turning technical experiments into services that users can actually operate and understand